Skycocoo/PlanNYU/README.md

+### Note

+This is an old directory of PlanNYU without maintenance.
+Previously PlanNYU is hosted on www.plannyu.com.
+However, it has been moved to http://plannyu.herokuapp.com/.

+### Original README

 www.plannyu.com (not affiliated with NYU)
 An application that provides students with a convenient way to create their class schedules.
 We are slowly moving towards open source!
 Since this is supposed to help the community, they should have the right to contribute.